 Check your understanding

-A techie knows that it is often helpful to explain something in more than one way when talking to a non-technical person.
+A tech person knows that it is often helpful to explain something in more than one way when talking to a non-technical person.
 Don’t be shy, and encourage your counterpart to do so.
 You can start by either raising questions yourself by making analogies, or ask whether you understood that correctly.
 Or, you could ask for supporting materials, like screenshots, numbered lists, reference articles, or other documents.

 Over to You